Critical Comparison: Griffon (NYSE:GFF) & Janus International Group (NYSE:JBI)

-Griffon (NYSE:GFF) and Janus International Group (NYSE:JBI) are both small-cap multi-sector conglomerates companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their risk, earnings, dividends, profitability, valuation, analyst recommendations and institutional ownership.
+Griffon (NYSE:GFF) and Janus International Group (NYSE:JBI) are both small-cap multi-sector conglomerates companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their valuation, profitability, dividends, risk, institutional ownership, earnings and analyst recommendations.

 Analyst Ratings

-This is a summary of current recommendations for Griffon and Janus International Group, as provided by MarketBeat.
+This is a breakdown of current ratings and target prices for Griffon and Janus International Group, as reported by MarketBeat.com.

 |Sell Ratings